Mold In Yogurt: Is It Safe To Eat And How To Prevent It

 What kind of mold grows on yogurts?

-The most common strain of mold to grow on yogurt and other dairy products, is penicillium, a type of fungi that is commonly found growing on many food items.
+The most common strain of mold to grow on yogurt and other dairy products, is PenicilliumOpens in a new tab., a type of fungi that is commonly found growing on many food items.

-Whereas some strains of penicillium are used to enhance flavors and produce certain types of food, such as Penicillium roqueforti (used in the production of Roquefort cheese), the strains found growing in your yogurt do not make for good eating, they can spoil the taste and texture of the yogurt, as well as cause unpleasant symptoms after being consumed.
+Whereas some strains of Penicillium are used to enhance flavors and produce certain types of food, such as Penicillium roquefortiOpens in a new tab. (used in the production of Roquefort cheese), the strains found growing in your yogurt do not make for good eating, they can spoil the taste and texture of the yogurt, as well as cause unpleasant symptoms after being consumed.

 Mucor fungi can be identified by its slightly off-yellow coloration and fluffy texture.
 It often starts white and turns more yellow as it matures.